JessicaMulein/JessicaMulein/README.md

 - 🔭 I've recently started an open source team called "[Digital Defiance](https://digitaldefiance.org)" which has absorbed most of my projects at least in theory.
 Right now we're actively working on [HACC](https://github.com/Blazor-Console/HACC) which is nearing/in Beta!
   - HACC is just reaching a really really usable state!
     ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/3766240/169591501-52acb96f-d6f3-44b5-b6af-cffe7731c713.gif)

+- I work on a lot of side projects, always starting new things.
+I usually circle back to projects eventually.

-- I’m also working on [Domino Train](https://github.com/FreddieMercurial/Domino-Train) (Firebase Blazor webassembly demo project), [PhantomMail](https://github.com/PhantomMail) (CLI email client) which will run in HACC and WordMasterMind (Wordle clone with multiple dictionaries, more words/sizes), BrightChain + NeuralFabric, HACC, PlayZMachine mainly.
+- I’m also working on [qURI](https://github.com/BrightChain/quri) (ranking/rating component of BrightChain), [Domino Train](https://github.com/FreddieMercurial/Domino-Train) (Firebase Blazor webassembly demo project), [PhantomMail](https://github.com/PhantomMail) (CLI email client) which will run in HACC and WordMasterMind (Wordle clone with multiple dictionaries, more words/sizes), [BrightChain](https://github.com/BrightChain/BrightChain) + NeuralFabric, HACC, PlayZMachine mainly.
 Always cycling back to these unfinished projects.
 Many of them have actually merged into BrightChain- it's bigger than anyone I think can imagine.
 However, I'm disabled and I am more of an ideas person these days, trying to explore some concepts.
 Other projects include Bailey Borwein Plouffe and LUHN-Mod-N.
   - Domino Train is Webassembly with EF/MS OIDC integrated OAUTH from Firebase, uses firebase to handle the multiplayer functionality, and CSS to draw the dominoes.
    ![image](https://user-images.githubusercontent.com/3766240/170848910-fb6e8e0d-eb9a-4606-87ac-ce4cd685c696.png)
   - [PhantomMail](https://github.com/PhantomMail) is Gui.cs (and soon likely HACC) based modern retro email client.